 Since the 2010 ILMP was prepared several key documents have been developed that offer additional direction to the planning, design and provision of parks, recreation, arts & culture and library facilities including Building Markham's Future Together, department-specific plans and sector-specific guidelines such as "A Framework for Recreation in Canada"12.
-Equity is a key principle embedded within these guiding documents and forms an important aspect of the assessment methodology used in this ILMP Update.
+Equity and geographic balance are the key principles embedded within these guiding documents and forms an important aspect of the assessment methodology used in this ILMP Update.